-With the absence of the leader Vicent Luis, the test had many options so that both Fernando Alarza as Javier Gómez Noya try to get the victory and the first place in the world.
+With the absence of the leader Vicent Luis, the test had many options so that both Fernando Alarza as well as in Javier Gómez Noya try to get the victory and the first place in the world.
 The opponent to beat was the South African Henri Schoeman which is second in the ranking with 73 points of advantage over Alarza and 106 over Noya.

 The group was unified and rolled very fast throughout the segment, suffering several falls among its members, with a strong wind from the approaching storm.